shekharc3/shekharc3.github.io/_pages/about.md

 My Academic Background
 ======
-I completed my Ph.D. in Public Policy and Environmental Philosophy at the Massachusetts Institute of Technology in September 2022.
+I completed my Ph.D. in Public Policy and Environmental Philosophy at the Massachusetts Institute of Technology (MIT) in September 2022.
 From 2022 to 2024, I was a postdoctoral fellow in the Department of Social Policy at the London School of Economics and Political Science.
 Additionally, in 2023-24, I was an affiliate of the Weatherhead Research Cluster on Comparative Inequality & Inclusion at Harvard University.